emdupre/core-git-course/_episodes/04-remote.md

 * Click **Create Repository**

 You'll get a page with new information about your repository.
-We already have our local repository and we will be *pushing* it to GitHub, so this is the option we will use:
+We already have our local repository and we will be *pushing* it to GitHub, so we can do the following:

 ```
 $ git remote add origin https://github.com/<USERNAME>/git-papers.git
-$ git push -u origin master
 ```
 {: .language-bash}

-The first line sets up an alias `origin`, to correspond to the URL of our new repository on GitHub.
+This line sets up an alias `origin`, to correspond to the URL of our new repository on GitHub.

 ### Push locally tracked files to a remote repository

-Now copy and paste the second line,
+Now we can execute the following:

 ```
 $ git push -u origin master